Lowclouds/logtag/README.md

 complete_tagname = component_name + '_' + tag_name;
 ```

 LogTag itself creates a component with an empty component_name, which is component zero.
 You can define tags in this component by supplying an empty component name.
-There are only 31 available tags in this component because LogTag.ALLOF uses the first tag.
+There are only 31 available tags in this component because LogTag.ALLOF uses the first tag bit.

 Since the generated tags are also immutable constants, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.